3 Preparation for antiretroviral treatment

 A CD4 count is done if this has not already been checked.
 Additional blood tests are done depending on the drugs to be used:

-- an Hb (haemoglobin) test and differential white count or full blood count for AZT
+- A Hb (haemoglobin) test or full blood count for AZT

-The multidisciplinary team.
+The multidisciplinary team and the patient.
 The decision should not be taken by the doctor alone.